 Parasites: Everything you need to know

 Finding out you have parasites can be disturbing, but you’re not alone; they are far more prevalent than you would imagine.
-It is a myth that parasites only exist in third world countries.
-In fact, many of the clients I see in my practice have a parasite.
-Thay can cause a countless number of symptoms, only some of which are digestive.
+It is a myth that parasites only exist in third-world countries.

-- Some eat your food, leaving you feeling empty after every meal and not able to put on weight.
+- Some eat your food, leaving you empty after every meal and unable to put on weight.

-- Some feed off of your red blood cells, leading to anaemia.
+- Some feed off of your red blood cells, leading to anemia.

 - Some lay eggs that can produce itching, irritability, and even insomnia.

 If you have attempted many strategies to heal your gut and alleviate your symptoms without resolution, a parasite could be the underlying reason for several unexplained and vague symptoms.

 There are plenty of ways to catch a parasite, including the following:

 - Parasites can invade your body via infected food and water.

 - Undercooked meat is a well-known place for them to hide and contaminated water from third world countries, lakes, ponds, or streams.
 Meat is not the only offender.